 The way your gallery wall looks stems naturally from your preferred personal style.
 If you are more of an OCD personality, who likes order above all else then plan a gallery wall that’s precise and follows a symmetry that you will find visually pleasing.
 If you are more of an eclectic hoarder who a studied, careless approach to decor, then an asymmetrical style will please you more.

 Once you’ve decided where you want to create your gallery wall, and what style will follow, it’s time to plan the actual hanging of the frames.
 Follow our steps below:

-Space out the prints in a way that appeals to you personally.
+other.
+Space out the prints in a way that appeals to you

 7. Use these temporary marks on the brown paper to guide your carpenter on where to drill holes for your prints.

 Once done, put up the prints and voila, your gallery wall is ready.